ankit-rathi/AR-Talks/CPC/0_Pointers.md

 ### Intro Pointers
-- 2005 - SQL developer - LGRS application - business queries
+- 2005  → SQL developer - LGRS application - business queries
-- 2007 - ETL/BI - building pipelines and reports (data warehouse)
+- 2007  → ETL/BI - building pipelines and reports (data warehouse)
-- 2012 - data architect - data lifecycle management
+- 2012  → data architect - data lifecycle management
-- 2016 - data science - Coursera and Kaggle
+- 2016  → data science - Coursera and Kaggle
-- 2022 - data engineering - garbage in, garbage out
+- 2022  → data engineering - garbage in, garbage out
-- 2026 - data management - customer-first, trusted data, data quality, data lineage and ownership
+- 2026  → data management - customer-first, trusted data, data quality, data lineage and ownership

+### Motivation and Fitness
+* **What I look in work environment**  → Problem Solving via Collaboration, Option analysis and trade-offs discussions
+* **What kind of work excites me** → Requirements, Design, Building scalable and resilient solution
+* **When I feel Productive and Fulfilled** → Working on end to end problems, building scalable and resilient solution and frameworks
+* **How this team contributes to Bank's Purpose and Values** → data management is foundational, data quality is critical, risk amangement, regulatory compliance and executive decision making
+* **Why do I want to work in this team** → data management and data uqality is non-negotiable, want to build scalable and resilient solution/framework for pan-bank

 ### CPC Pointers